How to Keep Sheets On An Air Mattress

 Washing Your Air Mattress Sheets

-Understanding the “routine” for your air mattress sheets will help keep them usable for the long-haul.
-Whether you’re bringing them out for a camping trip, or storing them for a guest bedroom, it’s important to care for them as you would other linens.
+Understanding the “routine” for your air mattress sheets will help keep them usable for the long haul.
+Whether bringing them out for a camping trip, or storing them for a guest bedroom, it’s important to care for them as you would other linens.

 Where Are You Keeping Your Air Mattress?

-The typical location for your air mattress will also help in picking the right sheets.
-If you’re keeping it at home, you can focus a bit more on aesthetics compared to if you are using it for recreational activity.
+The typical air mattress location will also help pick the right sheets.
+If you’re keeping it at home, you can focus more on aesthetics than using it for recreational activity.

 The Best Sheets for Air Mattresses

-Naturally, your biggest focus with air mattress bedding should be dependent on the size and height of your mattress.
-For example, you may have an air mattress that’s elevated a little higher to the ground.
+Naturally, your biggest focus with air mattress bedding should depend on your mattress’s size and height.
+For example, you may have an air mattress slightly higher to the ground.

-However, there are some sheets that are made specifically for air mattresses.
-This set from Khol’s runs at approximately $27 and features a flat sheet, a fitted sheet, and pillow cases varying in amount based upon your air mattress’s size.
+However, some sheets are made specifically for air mattresses.
+This set from Khol’s runs at approximately $27 and features a flat sheet, a fitted sheet, and pillowcases varying in amount based on your air mattress’s size.

 Similar Products Include: